Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	5. Mechanism proposal:  By condensing the population a little more effectively, this also permits more people per 'crowding level' in the sense of better preserving natural areas when people want to get *away* from the crowding.
 	6. Downside analysis:  So many good and evil governments have done urban planning that preferring the people it appeals to provides negligible filtration for virtue...
 The only sense in which you get more virtuous people is that you get more people per unit area, period.
 	7. Bureaucratic waste analysis:  You have to pay the wages for the city planning bureaucracy, and they tend thereafter to make construction a bit slower and more expensive.
 The waste here is nearly wholly literal, though there's some wiggle room for corruption to be playing a role.
-	8. Utopic rating:  5/5
-	9. Public protection rating:  5/5
+	8. Liberation rating:  5/5, -1 in regulated economies, -2 in planned economies
+	9. Protection rating:  5/5, -1 in free market economies, -2 in feudal economies
 	10. Technological smoothness:  5/5
 	11. Stress/Boredom rating:  2/5 (Calm)
+	12. Me-points:  0/3
-	12. Technological extremophilia:  Territory average
+	13. Technological extremophilia:  Territory average
-	13. Kind of person most protected:  Street musicians & pacifist logisticians.
+	14. Kind of person most protected:  Street musicians & pacifist logisticians.
-	14. Special categories:  Hypersmooth, Detached
+	15. Special categories:  Hypersmooth, Detached
-	15. Conversion potential:  Empire<->Commonwealth (limited)
+	16. Conversion potential:  Empire<->Commonwealth (limited)
 11. Panarchic Palaces
 	1. Mechanism proposal:  The obvious function of a palace is to be an aspirational reward for high achievers.
 Palaces are gigantic lairs of the overglorified.
 This is a real function.
 	2. Mechanism proposal:  A sometimes-forgotten function of a palace is to be an administrative center.
 Government archives are built in (sometimes under) palaces.
 High bureaucrats have postings here, and so do their essential staff.
 In the galaxy's great struggle to figure out who can govern without lying and running off with the treasury, the palace provides a place to trial staff in conditions that are luxurious yet closely observed.
 This also insulates key talent from outside hostility.